Live for Today (song)

 "Live for Today" is a song by the American rock band Toto.
 It was released on their 1981 album Turn Back, and was released in Australia and Japan as the final single from that album.
 American radio picked up the song, which resulted in it reaching No. 40 on the US Mainstream Rock Chart.

-This was the first song that Steve Lukather received full writing credits for the band.
+"Live for Today" was the first song that Steve Lukather received full writing credits for the band.
+On the song, Lukather played a Schecter Stratocaster for the rhythm guitar part and double tracked the guitar solo on a Gibson Les Paul for the solo, which according to Lukather was the part that he doubled on Turn Back.